Zheng-Meng/zhengmengzhai.github.io/_pages/about.md

   - /about.html
 ---

-Zheng-Meng Zhai is a Ph.D. student in Prof. [Ying-Cheng Lai](http://chaos1.la.asu.edu/~ylai1/)'s chaos group at [Arizona State University](https://www.asu.edu/).
-His background is in physics and he is interested in complex systems, nonlinear dynamics, machine learning, time series forecasting and nonlinear control.
-He currently focuses on applying machine learning to chaotic system prediction, nonlinear tracking control, power grid system, etc.
+Zheng-Meng Zhai (翟正蒙) is a Ph.D. student in Prof. [Ying-Cheng Lai](http://chaos1.la.asu.edu/~ylai1/)'s chaos group at [Arizona State University](https://www.asu.edu/).
+His background is in physics and he is interested in nonlinear dynamics and chaos, machine learning and neural networks, and time series analysis.

+He currently focuses on integrating inverse modeling with machine learning to analyze nonlinear dynamical systems.
+Projects include parameter tracking, analysis of time series with uneven sampling, and more.

 # Recent News
 * Feb.
 23, 2024.
 Paper entitled "[Machine-learning parameter tracking with partial state observation](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.6.013196)" published in Physical Review Research.